will1224/Cosmic-Quest/README.md

 ---
 ## Accessing Documentation

-To access the documentation for the project, open the <b>package-summary.html</b> file located in the following file path: `group7/documentation/src/package-summary.html`
+To access the documentation for the project, extract the <b>javadoc.zip</b> file located in /group7/documentation.
+In the newly extracted folder, open the <b>package-summary.html</b> file located in the following file path: `/group7/documentation/javadoc/src/package-summary.html`.

 ---